TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

-# Use Cases and Implementation Strategies for Stablecoin Transfer with EUDI Compliant Wallet
+# Use Cases and Implementation Strategies for Stablecoin Transfers with EUDI Compliant Wallet

 - **Version**: 1.0
 - **Date**: 26th July 2025